p00f/clangd_extensions.nvim/README.md

  - [x] File status (see lsp-status.nvim)
  - [x] Compilation commands (can be specified in lspconfig `init_options`)

- I'm not if the below are even possible:
+ I'm not sure if the below are in scope or even possible:
  - [ ] Force diagnostics generation (look into this)
  - [ ] Code completion scores (look into this)
  - [ ] Diagnostic categories